pinkkila/pinkkstore/README.md

 ## Key Features

-- Backend for Frontend (BFF) architecture with Spring Boot & React
+- Backend for Frontend (BFF) architecture with Spring Boot and React
-- Authentication & Authorization using OAuth2 + OpenID Connect
+- Authentication and authorization using OAuth2 and OpenID Connect
 - Data persistence with PostgreSQL
+- Resource server (store-api) exposing a REST API
 - Frontend with Next.js, shadcn-ui, and TanStack Query.